 There will also be time for informal networking and an exclusive Quorum Cyber giveaway bag.
 Attendance is limited to keep discussion open and useful.

-Speaker Line up coming soon.
+Speaker line up coming soon!

 An opening discussion on why AI governance is becoming the next frontier of data risk for public and third sector organisations.